ServiceNow/azimuth/docs/docs/reference/configuration/analyses/index.md

 === "Config Example"

-    This will desable both behavioral testing and similarity analysis in Azimuth.
+    This will disable both behavioral testing and similarity analysis in Azimuth.

     ```json
     {